 Why MRR is important for businesses

-MRR is a powerful metric for companies who use a subscription-based business model, because it allows them to predict future revenue, identify growth trends, pinpoint problem areas, and make strategic decisions.
-For example, if a company has a steady MRR growth rate of 10% per month, they can predict that their revenue will double every seven months.
+For example, if a company has a steady MRR growth rate of 10% per month, they can predict that their subscription revenue will double every seven months.
 This information can inform decisions on hiring, product development, and marketing strategy.
 Similarly, if a company sees a decrease in MRR, it might indicate that they are losing customers.
 The company can then investigate the cause of the problem and make changes to improve retention.

 Here are a few ways businesses can use MRR to its maximum advantage:

-Relationship to other key metrics
+How MRR relates to other key business metrics

-MRR on its own can give important insights into the health of a business, but its value increases when businesses consider it in the context of other metrics.
-MRR can be used to calculate important metrics, such as customer acquisition cost (CAC), lifetime value (LTV), and gross margin.
+MRR on its own can yield important insights into the health of a business, but its value increases when businesses consider it in the context of other metrics.

-Businesses can also use MRR to track the performance of different customer segments to help identify which segments are the most profitable and where to focus sales and marketing efforts.
+Businesses can also use MRR to track the performance of different customer segments to help identify which segments are the most profitable, and where to focus sales and marketing efforts.
 For example, a company could measure MRR for enterprise customers, small businesses, and individual customers.

 Companies can also measure and analyze customer acquisition and retention to drive efficient, successful acquisition efforts.
-For example, companies can track how many new customers they’re acquiring each month and where those customers are coming from and compare those findings to sales and marketing spend.
+For example, companies can track how many new customers they’re acquiring each month and where those customers are coming from, and compare those findings to sales and marketing spend.
 Businesses can also use MRR to track how long customers stay with the company and which factors contribute to customer retention.

 How to increase MRR